JonasPalms/palmground/README.md

 ## 🎉 Introduction

-Welcome to my little corner of the web, where I experiment and learn new things.
+Welcome to my little corner of the web, Palmground.
-My main goal for this project is to have an enviromnent where I can easily try out new stuff without the hassle of setting up a repo or dealing with the codepen editor.
+My main goal for this project is to have an place where I can easily try out new stuff without the hassle of setting up a repo or dealing with the codepen editor.
 And it has the added benefit of being able to share the experiments with others.

 The site is built using [Astro](https://astro.build) and [MDX](https://mdxjs.com/).
 It uses [Shiki](https://shiki.style/) for code syntax highlighting.